 For military members who are deployed, USAA offers vehicle storage options and convenient payment schedules.

 - Market share percentage: 4.75%

-Like Allstate, Liberty Mutual does receive mostly below-industry-average scores from J.D.
-Power, so you may want to research customer satisfaction in your area if you get a quote from this company.
+Like Allstate, Liberty Mutual’s J.D.
+Power customer satisfaction scores vary by region.
+You may want to research customer satisfaction in your area if you get a quote from this company.

 Farmers Insurance Group

 - Average annual full coverage rate: $2,000

 As the seventh-largest auto insurer in the U.S., Farmers offers robust insurance policies with a long list of unique features.
 For example, you can purchase ridesharing coverage if you drive for a company like Uber or Lyft.
 You may also be able to purchase OEM coverage, which will source original manufacturer parts for your vehicle if it is damaged.
 Farmers received an above-average ranking for claims satisfaction from J.D.
 Power.